Whidbey Telecom: Rebranding

-In September 2004, Whidbey Telephone company decided to consolidate its operations under a single name, Whidbey Telecom.
+In September 2004, Whidbey Telephone Company decided to consolidate its operations under a single name, Whidbey Telecom.
 This new identity was previewed at the Island County Fair and was officially launched in September.
+In 2018, a each brand was assigned a color and word mark to provide a little distinction between divisions, with Whidbey Telecom Security and Alarms adopting a blue shield as its logo.